xMikeCruz/RunBotBoy/README.md

 Build of my game "RunBotBoy" which is still in development.

-You can downloud it here: https://mike-cruz.itch.io/runbotboy
+You can download it here: https://mike-cruz.itch.io/runbotboy

 Gameplay: https://youtu.be/8J5MVwC0EvM